Inherited IRA Rules You Need to Know

 - Distribute the IRA balance using your own current age and a special IRS table.

-- Distribute the IRA balance using a special IRA table and
+- Distribute the IRA balance using a special IRA table.

-- Reducing beginning life expectancy by 1 for every year that passes, just as you would had they still been alive, and
+- Reducing beginning life expectancy by 1 for every year that passes, just as you would have had they still been alive.

 - Taking at least the required minimum distribution for the year of death.